 - Five courses of 3 semester-hour units (SHUs) or more are required to complete the minor.

 - A single course may fulfill several of the concentration requirements.
 (For example, a course on Early Modern Europe could fulfill both the European history and pre- or early-modern requirements).

 - One history course covering the pre- or early modern period.

-- Three courses developed as a coherent core in consultation with the student's history advisor.
+- Three courses developed as a coherent core in consultation with the student's minor advisor.